GermanFind a programme

 Staff are also active in interdisciplinary research at school and faculty level, focusing on themes and approaches such as conflict and culture, identity formation, Weimar culture, comparative literature and translation.
 Several of our postgraduates are co-supervised by colleagues from other departments, where this is desirable.

 The department has had success recently in obtaining external funding for postgraduate studies, post-doctoral fellows and research grants from the Arts and Humanities Research Council (AHRC), the Leverhulme Trust and the Humboldt Foundation, among others.

 The department's collaborative research in linguistics and East German studies was recently supported by AHRC-funded networks for work in 'History and Language, Linguists and Historians' (2008-10) and 'After the Wall: Reconstructing and Representing the GDR' (2009-11).
-Our commitment to literary studies has been recognised with AHRC awards to study Arthur Schnitzler (2014-17) and work on the British Library's collection of Stefan Zweig's work (2014-17).
+Our commitment to literary studies has been recognised with AHRC awards to study Arthur Schnitzler (2014-17) and work on archives at the British Library which belonged to the author Stefan Zweig (2014-17) and the poet and translator Michael Hamburger (2020-).
 Post-doctoral fellows have been researching a range of topics on German comparative literature, historical sociolinguistics and East German history.

-Graduates from this programme develop a wide variety of careers, including as academics in higher education.
+Graduates from this programme develop a wide variety of careers, including in the cultural and heritage sectors and as academics in higher education.

 Dr Mark Allinson, (Senior Lecturer), modern German and Austrian political and social history, especially GDR history; politics in the new Bundesländer

 Dr Steffan Davies, (Senior Lecturer), classical modernism (especially Döblin); exile; German history (19th and 20th centuries); German literature of the Classical Age (Goethe, Schiller)